Dynamical generation of scalar mass in two Higgs doublet model under Yukawa interactions

 \section{Technical Details}

-The Euclidean version of the Lagrangian \footnote{The technical details, a significant part of which can also be found somewhere else, are generously included to keep the section self-contained.} with the counter terms is given by
+The Euclidean version of the Lagrangian \footnote{The implimentation of renormalization procedure differs from commonly used approaches in order to accommodate the intended computations.} with the counter terms is given by

-where $A$, $B$, $\alpha$, $\beta$, $a$, $b$, $C_{1}$, and $C_{2}$ are coefficients due to the counter terms in the Lagrangian \footnote{The bare scalar singlet mass ($m_{s}$) is kept in the equation \ref{Lagrangian:eq} for the sake of clarity.}.
-The real singlet scalar field is represented by $\phi(x)$, $h(x)$ is designated for the SM Higgs boson while $H(x)$ represents the second Higgs boson.
+where $A$, $B$, $\alpha$, $\beta$, $a$, $b$, $C_{1}$, and $C_{2}$ are coefficients due to the counter terms in the Lagrangian.
+The real singlet scalar field is represented by $\phi(x)$, $h(x)$ is designated for the SM Higgs boson while $H(x)$ represents the second Higgs boson \footnote{The renormalization procedure is adopted to facilitate the imposed the renormalization conditions.}.
 The resulting DSEs for the field propagators are given below:

 where the following definitions are used: